 Opt for private rentals

-I’m very a much a hotel > Airbnb traveler, but nowadays booking private rentals may just be the smarter alternative.
+I’m very a much a hotel > vacation rental traveler, but nowadays booking private rentals may just be the smarter alternative.

 While the hotels I’ve stayed at recently have been great (clean, masked up, tons of new protocols in place), you can’t argue that a private house, cabin, condo, or otherwise is the safer option.
 Social distancing is a built-in characteristic!
-Check out Airbnbs for rent here.
+Check out awesome vacation rentals here.

 Pandemic travel tips for air travel